-Given the rapidly evolving situation with Covid-19 and the uncertainties of the coming academic year, we understand that internships this winter/spring may be fully virtual or semi-virtual, either based on your firm’s policies or your own preferences.
-We advise that you work directly with your host firm to identify a plan that works for both of you.
+Internships can be fully in person, virtual or hybrid.
+We advise that you work directly with your host firm to identify the modality that works for both of you.
 If your internship is fully remote, we encourage you to discuss accommodations with your firm that will allow you (to the extent possible) to “sit in” on conference calls and video meetings, participate in Slack conversations, receive virtual mentorship, and delve into longer-term projects to ensure a valuable learning experience.

 Are PE/VC Lab internships paid or unpaid?

-PE/VC Lab internships are typically unpaid; however, the Polsky Center will reimburse students for up to $500 for transportation expenses and educational material purchases related to their internships.
+PE/VC Lab internships are typically unpaid; however, the Polsky Center will reimburse students for up to $500 for transportation expenses (in accordance with the University of Chicago’s policies on travel) and educational material purchases related to their internships.
 Students who go on to intern with their firms for the summer may negotiate separate terms and compensation.

 Will my host firm ask me to sign an NDA?